UMDataScienceLab/LBMAM_perpca/README.md

 ## Personalized PCA and t-SNE

-Double click the main.ipynb file, it will automatically launch in google Colab.
+Double click the main.ipynb file in google drive, it will automatically launch in google Colab.
 Follow the instructions there to perform analysis.